scala/sbt-scala-module/README.md

 Scala versions are defined in `.travis.yml`.

-Cross-building with Scala.js and Scala Native is possible, see scala-xml or scala-parser-combinators for example.
+Cross-building with Scala.js and Scala Native is possible, see travis-test, scala-xml or scala-parser-combinators for example.

 These additional settings are enabled by `scalaModuleSettings`:
   - `scalacOptions in (Compile, compile) ++= Seq("-feature", "-deprecation", "-unchecked", "-Xlint")`
   - A `projectName.properties` file is generated and packaged
   - `fork in Test := true` to work around some classpath clashes with scala-xml
-  - POM and OSGi metadata
+  - POM metadata

 The following settings are also available:
   - `enableOptimizer` adds `-opt-inline-from:<sources>` or `-opt:l:project` or `-optimize` to `scalacOptions in (Compile, compile)`,